lensesio/kafka-celonis-ems-connector/README.md

 plugin.path=/usr/local/share/kafka/plugins
 ```

-* Start the Connect workers with that configuration.
+* Start the Kafka Connect workers with that configuration.
 Connect will discover all connectors defined within those plugins.
 * Repeat these steps for each machine where Connect is running.
 Each connector must be available on each worker.